junegunn/fzf/README.md

         --preview 'bat -n --color=always {}'
         --bind 'ctrl-/:change-preview-window(down|hidden|)'"
       ```
+    - Can be disabled by setting `FZF_CTRL_T_COMMAND` to an empty string when
+      sourcing the script
 - `CTRL-R` - Paste the selected command from history onto the command-line
     - If you want to see the commands in chronological order, press `CTRL-R`
       again which toggles sorting by relevance